AnyLifeZLB/FaceVerificationSDK/install_newest_mediapipe_on_macos.md

 run below commands on terminal export SYSTEM_VERSION_COMPAT=0

-You could also add this to your .bash_profile or other shell environment file if you have one, to do this automatically for you.
+You could also add this to your. bash_profile or other shell environment file if you have one, to do this automatically for you.

 OK , you can download newest version now

 pip3 install mediapipe-model-maker==newestVersion

-Goooooooooooood  luck!
+Goooooooooooood  Luck!